JuliaConstraints/ConstraintCommons.jl/README.md

 [![PkgEval](https://JuliaCI.github.io/NanosoldierReports/pkgeval_badges/C/ConstraintCommons.svg)](https://JuliaCI.github.io/NanosoldierReports/pkgeval_badges/report.html) -->

 ConstraintCommons.jl is an essential package within the Julia Constraints ecosystem designed to facilitate the development and interoperability of constraint programming solutions in Julia.
 It serves as a foundational layer that provides shared structures, abstract types, functions, and generic methods utilized by both basic feature packages and learning-oriented packages.

+## Issues and Contributions

+We encourage opening issues and discussing contributions to this package on the [Julia Constraints](https://github.com/JuliaConstraints/JuliaConstraints.github.io) website repository.